 Singapore takes pride in being a country that does not leave anybody behind, especially in the realm of financial access.
 As a matter of fact, financial access is available to all classes of people - from salaried individuals to self-employed individuals, students, single mothers and senior citizens.

-Emergency financial access in the form of loans is a necessity in any society, especially weighing in the fact that life can be hard at times and things might not always transpire as intended.
+Emergency financial access in the form of personal loans is a necessity in any society, especially weighing in the fact that life can be hard at times and things might not always transpire as intended.
 Getting access to the right financial product is extremely important if one has to tackle or deal with an uninvited or unforeseen situation.
 There are multiple classes of vulnerable people in Singapore’s societal structure and single mothers are amongst them.

 Single mothers can sometimes be exposed to certain demanding situations like education fees or medical emergencies that require immediate access to funds.
 This is mostly true in the case of unemployed single mothers in Singapore.
 There are banks financial institutions that help Singaporean mothers with access to emergency funds in the form of loans.
 These institutions lend money at an interest rate that can sometimes be lower than prevailing market interest rates offered by top banks in Singapore.
 Let us look at some options that are available to single mothers in Singapore: